GiftXXVI/DSA_Show_Me_The_DS/README.md

 ![](https://latex.codecogs.com/svg.latex?x%20%3D%20%5Csum_%7Bn%3D1%7D%5E%7Bl%7D%28d_n%20%2B%20f_n%29)

 - represents the number of iterations taken to visit all files and directories at all levels and
-- $O(x)$ represents the complexity of the recursive algorithm that returns when it visits every leaf node on the directory tree.
+- $O(x)$ represents the complexity of the recursive algorithm that visits every leaf node on the directory tree.

 ## 3. Huffman Coding
 There are 2 algorithms, the first algorithm builds the Huffman tree and uses it to encode the message.
 The second algorithm uses the Huffman tree to decode the coded message back into its original form.